KuiKui/Baseboard/README.md

-Basebard is a quick and dirty, but functional dashboard for Basecamp and Hudson.
+Basebard is a quick and dirty, but functional dashboard for team managment working with Basecamp, Hudson and Twitter.